Siddarth Kaul: Under-19 career

-A Team career
+India A career

 Kaul was part of India A cricket team for South Africa A Team Triangular Series in 2013 and 2017 South Africa A Team Tri-Series.

 International career

 In November 2017, Kaul was named in India's One Day International (ODI) squad for their series against Sri Lanka, but he did not play.
 In May 2018, he was once again named in India's ODI squad, this time for the series against England, and the Twenty20 International (T20I) matches against England and Ireland.
 He made his Twenty20 International (T20I) debut for India against Ireland on 29 June 2018.
 He made his One Day International (ODI) debut for India against England on 12 July 2018.

+County stint

+Kaul played three red-ball fixtures for Northamptonshire County Cricket Club in May 2024.
+He became the second Indian player to represent Northamptonshire during the season after Karun Nair.